tedim52/Sync-V2/README.md

 Sync is a web app that will allow music listeners to “sync” their music preferences with their friends to create playlists of songs everyone enjoys listening to.
 Sync attempts to venture into untapped potential for social music discovery by bringing people together through music.

-Created using ReactJS frontend, and Express/NodeJs backend.
+Created using ReactJS frontend and Express/NodeJs JSON API backend.
+Designed with Figma.
 Deployed with Google App Engine.

 Created by @Tedi Mitiku @Vaughn Campos @Eric Osband